amd/quark-documentation/docs/autoapi/quark/onnx/onnx_quantizer/index.rst

       :raises ValueError: If a weight is not an initializer.

-      .. rubric:: Notes
+      Notes:
           - If `self.tensors_range` is None, the method returns immediately.
           - Adjusts tensor ranges for Clip and Relu nodes.
           - For versions of ONNX Runtime below 1.16.0, specific quantization parameters are computed.
           - For versions of ONNX Runtime 1.16.0 and above, the `QuantizationParams` class is used.
           - Forces asymmetric quantization for ReLU-like output tensors if `self.use_unsigned_relu` is True.